-Since 1955, West Fraser has planted more than 1.8 billion trees to ensure the forests where we operate are constantly renewed.
+Since 1955, West Fraser has planted more than 1.8 billion trees to renew the forests where we operate continually.
 We've planted 248 million trees since 2014.

-Less than half of 1% of Canada’s managed forestlands is harvested in any year.
+Less than half of 1 percent of Canada’s managed forestlands are harvested in any year.
 Healthy, young, regenerating forests pull more carbon per unit area than almost any other type of land cover.
-West Fraser manages forests with the goal of ensuring these forests remain healthy and vibrant, and continue to provide environmental, social and economic benefits for society.
+West Fraser manages forests to ensure these forests remain healthy and vibrant and provide environmental, social, and economic benefits for society.

-Our harvesting practices are designed to harvest timber safely and efficiently while minimizing environmental impacts.
-Most of our harvesting practices create openings that are consistent with the effects of natural disturbances, such as those that fire and insects normally create.
-Openings create the best conditions for regeneration for most of the tree species we manage.
+We harvest timber safely and efficiently while minimizing environmental impacts.
+Most of our harvesting practices create openings that are similar to the effects of natural disturbances, such as those produced by fire and insects.
+The regeneration of most of the tree species we manage benefit from these openings.

 We plan for success.
-West Fraser foresters examine sites before they are harvested to develop a plan to determine the most ecologically appropriate method of harvesting the trees and reforesting the site.
-Reforestation means both planting trees and allowing trees to seed naturally from cones left in the harvesting area.
+West Fraser foresters examine sites before they’re harvested.
+They develop a plan to determine the most ecologically appropriate method of collecting the trees and reforesting the site.
+Reforestation means both planting trees and allowing trees to seed from cones left in the harvesting area naturally.
 Read about where we get our tree seeds and the seed orchards we use.

 We are thinking about how to help the forests we are growing to adapt to a changing climate.
 Read about how West Fraser’s forestry team is addressing climate change mitigation, through the tree species biodiversity of our seedlings.

-Once a new forest is established, it is monitored through surveys and assessed to determine how healthy and big the seedling trees have grown.
-As a general rule of thumb, foresters replant the same species that have been harvested from a site in the same proportions as they were found.
-So, if a site had a 50/50 mixture of spruce and lodgepole pine, this is the same mix of seedlings that would be planted.
-Normally, many more trees are planted than were cut from the site because trees naturally thin out as they grow older and compete for nutrients and resources, like sun and water.
-The goal is to grow a new forest which replicates the one that was harvested.
+Once a new forest is established, it’s monitored with surveys to determine how healthy and big the seedling trees have grown.
+As a rule of thumb, foresters replant the same species that were harvested from a site in equal proportions as they were found.
+So, if a place had a 50/50 mixture of spruce and lodgepole pine, this is the same mix of seedlings that would be planted.
+Usually, more trees are planted than were cut from the site because trees naturally thin out as they grow older and compete for nutrients and resources, like sun and water.
+The goal is to build a new forest that replicates the one that was harvested.